-But once again, this particular article you're reading now is about the practical application of deep tissue work, and exactly what I do in my own program, so here you go:
+But since this particular article is about the practical application of deep tissue work, and exactly what I do in my own program, here it is in all its glory:

--Once per month, I do a 60-90 minute full body massage or full body foam rolling session.
+- 1x/month: I do a longer 60-90 minute full body massage or full body foam rolling session to get all my muscles and joints feeling their best.
 Make it deep, make it hard, make it hurt so good.

-If you can just start doing those three pieces of deep tissue work, you're going notice your body change in – drumroll please – 9-12 months.
-Yep, you heard me right.
-Get committed.
+If you can just start doing those three pieces of deep tissue work, you're going notice your body change in… drum roll please… 9-12 months.
+Yep, that's right.
 Just like muscle gain, fat loss, getting to the extreme edge of cardiovascular fitness, and any other beneficial positive change, it takes patience to change your body, and it takes that long for your fascia, ligaments and tendons to begin to adapt and become more mobile.